12 EDC Items for Every Prepper to Consider!

 A slim wallet with RFID protection that fits discreetly into pants pockets is the perfect choice for your EDC kit.

 A good multi-tool can solve problems you can’t even anticipate.
 From tightening a loose screw to opening a can, a solid multi-tool is critical for day to day use.
-The best multi-tools have an assortment of useful tools without being too bulky or heavy.
+The best multi-tools have an assortment of useful tools without being too bulky or heavy - this is key!

 We like the 12-part Suspension multi-tool from Gerber because it is strong, lightweight, and durable.
 This multi-tool comes with a selection of blades for fine-tune cutting and heavy-duty saw jobs.
 The best part of this tool?
 Definitely the pliers, which are spring loaded and slimmed down to work in the tightest of spots.
 It even comes with its own nylon sheath for easy carry and can be combined with a number of separate toolkits for added functionality.

 What is a tactical pen, you ask?
 Models vary, but it's essentially a heavy-duty metal pen built for self-defense and survival.
 Many tactical pens come with built-in glass breakers and flashlights, too.

 We like the Smith & Wesson Tactical Pen because it's built with your self-defense in mind.
 It's small enough to fit neatly in a pocket but is made with solid aircraft aluminum, so it won't rust or fail when you need it most.
 This pen is simple with a hard point and screw top, but works great as an EDC and possible self defense tool.
 Oh, and it writes well, too.

 There's no questioning the functionality of a knife.
 The original EDC carry item, a knife can be used for everything from opening packages to self-defense.
 A solid folding knife that you can open with one hand is a great go-to for everyday use.